Race Rules - Minaret and Skyline

 11.1.
 TAKE OUT ALL YOUR RUBBISH!
 If your race number is identified littering you will be disqualified immediately.

-12.2.
-The event directors decision to remove a person from the race due to medical or safety reasons is final
+13.2.
+The event organisers decision to remove a person from the race due to medical or safety reasons is final

-12.4.
-If you or you comes across someone who is in a genuine emergency situation, you MUST stop and give assistance.
-The event director will attempt to re-credit lost time where possible.
+13.4.
+If you or your team comes across someone who is in a genuine emergency situation, you MUST stop and give assistance.
+Organisers will attempt to re-credit lost time where possible.

 16.1.
-Individuals must follow route markers and stick to the assigned/marked track.
+Individuals must follow route markers and stick to the assigned/marked track at all times.
+Individuals attempting short cuts will be disqualified.

 16.2.
 Competitors must use stiles wherever possible do not open or close gates, and obey marshal’s instructions.